I sit here tonight in my warm house listening to the wind blow just outside my window. I know

 quite well it’s cold out there.
 Just before settling in to write this blog I looked at the thermometer which read negative 4 degrees!

 that are out for an even of frolic and fun.
 I am thinking of the homeless right now.
 I can’t help but worry about those that have no shelter when the weather is like this.
-If you think about those, who are cold if you happen to put yourself in their shoes tonight…
+If you think about those, who are cold tonight if you put yourself in their shoes…

 I pull the thin parka around me as my muscles tense up; my body’s reaction to the cold.
 My jaw gets tight as I try to keep my teeth from chattering while the wind whips through the street.
 It creeps in behind my neck forcing its way down my back.
 I reach up and lift the collar of the coat stretching it to reach my exposed

 really tired.
-I just need to rest for a little while then I will get up and move around some.
+I need to rest for a little while then I will get up and move around some.
 I sit quietly with my thin jacket wrapped tightly around me.
 I can hear the noise of the night floating away.
 I can see my breath, so I must still be alive.
 It’s getting colder.
 I’m so tired.
 My eyelids are getting heavy.
 I force them open and look around one more time.
-I don’t see anyone.
+I see no one.
 I only hear the voices as they slowly drift off into the night.
-My feet are starting to tingle.
+My feet are tingling.
 Maybe it’s warming up.
 My neck hurts, I need to straighten up.
 Instead, I lean over and lay down, curling up tighter into a ball.
 I think my breathing is getting shallow.
 No, I’m just tired.
 I can’t stay awake; I don’t want to stay awake.
 If I sleep, I won’t feel the cold.
 I don’t want to be cold anymore.
 I’ll sleep for a while.
 It’s ok, just for a few min….

 The image above is the life of a young girl freezing in an alley.
-Will she wake up and walk to stay alive.
+Will she wake up and walk to stay alive?
 Or will she freeze there curled up in a ball against that brick wall?
 You won’t know because this is where the vision ends.